Sign up below to be added to our mailing list for the latest news updates, access to exclusive contests, and more!

 Born and raised in Dixon, California, Jon Pardi fell in love with country music when he was a kid, aided by the presence of his grandmother's karaoke machine.
 He was drawn to hardcore singers from George Jones to George Strait, and he took a shine to singing, performing Garth Brooks' "Friends in Low Places" at his dad's birthday party when he was merely seven.
 Pardi picked up a guitar shortly afterward, attempting his first songs when he was 12 and joining a band when he was 14.

 In September 2015, Pardi released "Head Over Boots," his first single from his second album, California Sunrise.
-"Head Over Boots" climbed to number one on Billboard's Country Airplay chart, helping California Sunrise reach number one on Billboard's Country Album chart; it reached 11 on the Top 200.
+The song climbed to number one on Billboard's Country Airplay chart, helping the record reach number one on Billboard's Country Album chart; it peaked at 11 on the Top 200.
 Thanks to "Head Over Boots" and "Dirt on My Boots" -- a second single that bested its predecessor, reaching number one on Country Airplay and crossing over into the pop Top 40 -- California Sunrise turned Pardi into a star.
 The album stayed on the charts through 2018, spinning off additional hits: "Heartache on the Dance Floor" went to three in 2017, "She Ain't in It" peaked at 21 that same year, and "Night Shift" reached 14 in 2018.

 Pardi released his third album, Heartache Medication, in September 2019, which spawned the hits "Ain't Always the Cowboy" and the chart-topping title cut.
-The following year saw him issue Rancho Fiesta Sessions, an eight-song collection of cover songs. ~ Stephen Thomas Erlewine
+The following year saw him issue Rancho Fiesta Sessions, an eight-song collection of cover songs.
+Pardi's next outing was the 2022 single "Last Night Lonely," the first offering from his fourth album, Mr. Saturday Night, which was released in September of that year. ~ Stephen Thomas Erlewine